sauli-luoto/aswe-copilot-2025/docs/exercises/exercise-5-spec-driven-development.md

 ## Part A: Create Constitution

 The constitution defines project rules that apply to ALL features.

+**NOTE:** For Spec Kit commands to appear in Copilot Chat, ensure you create a fresh chat window after initializing Spec Kit.
+You should see suggested commands (actions) like `speckit.constitution`.

 > ```md
 > /speckit.constitution Create principles for this todo app: